 Dissertation Requirements

-- Complete an oral presentation and examination defending the dissertation proposal.
-See policies on virtual participation below.
+- Complete a Dissertation Defense, comprising an oral presentation and examination defending the dissertation.

-- Provide a written dissertation to the committee two weeks prior to the defense.
+- Candidates must provide a written dissertation to the dissertation committee at least two weeks prior to the dense.

-Note that students are expected to give thesis presentations, proposal presentations, exam presentations, and dissertation defenses in person with the full committee in attendance.
-In the case of time conflicts, students are furthermore expected to reschedule a presentation to minimize the need for virtual participation.
-In the event it is not possible for all members to attend in person even with rescheduling, a presentation may occur with the student and at least a majority of the committee participating in person and the remainder of the committee participating virtually in accordance with The University’s policy on virtual participation.
-Under extenuating circumstances, when the student and a majority of the committee cannot attend in person, the committee chair may petition the Graduate Program Coordinator or the Department Head for an exception by providing details as to why rescheduling the event will not enable one of the two acceptable formats to be used.
+Note that students are required to complete the oral portion of the Dissertation Defense in person with the full dissertation committee in attendance.
+In the case of time conflicts, student are expected to reschedule a presentation to minimize the need for virtual participation. in the event it is not possible for all dissertation committee members to attend in person even with rescheduling, a presentation may occur with the student and at least a majority of the dissertation committee participating in-person and the remainder of the dissertation committee participating virtually in accordance with The University's policy on virtual participation.
+Under extenuating circumstances, when the student and a majority of the dissertation committee cannot attend in person, the advisor/dissertation committee chair may petition the Graduate Program Coordinator or the Department Head for an exception by providing details as to why rescheduling the event will not enable one of the two acceptable formats to be used.

 Time Limits for Degree Completion Requirements